Vickysug/help-famous-refugees-pack/README.md

 ## Project Brief

-This project was a quick brief in between projects while on my internship with BIZGEES.
+This project was my 3rd project while on my internship with BIZGEES.
 The brief:

 * Create a short 30 second - 2 minute game.